NanoPhysicsCenter/RUMDEED/docs/source/run.rst

 EMITTERS_POS(1:3, <EMITTER NUMBER>)
     Position of the emitter given as three numbers in nano-meters [nm].
 Here **<EMITTER NUMBER>** should be replaced by the number of the emitter.
     This line should be given for all emitters in the system.
+    The position for circle and rectangle is measured from lower left corner of the rectangle (enclosing the circle).
 EMITTERS_TYPE(<EMITTER NUMBER>)
     Geometry of the emitter is given as an integer.
 It should be given as one of the following integer numbers: